HarrisKomn/MachineLearning-HeartDisease/README.md

 # Model
 A predictive model is developed using Random Forest from scikit learn library.
 Also, GridSearchCV is used for tuning the hyper-parameters of the estimator which  exhaustively considers all parameter combinations, evaluates them and the best combination is retained.
+Prediction and evaluation of the model: